In this article:

-This condition is brought on by an overproduction of androgens in the female body, and this hormonal imbalance does not resolve with age or menopause.
+PCOS is brought on by an overproduction of androgens in the female body, and this hormonal imbalance does not resolve with age or menopause.

-Thus, PCOS is basically a long-term health condition without a permanent cure.
 You can only hope to manage or reduce the symptomatic discomfort caused by PCOS.

 Although the hormonal imbalance does not worsen with age, you become more vulnerable to other PCOS-related health problems as you get older.